Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Do some devotional practices

 - If you are spiritual light a candle or incense and dedicate it to someone special.
 If you are atheist look up at the stars and try to find planets.
 If you are religious go to chapel, church or temple.
-If you are pagan create rituals that harmonise your world.
+If you are pagan create rituals that harmonize your world.
 How do you connect to that which is bigger than you?
 Make a ritual to celebrate the day.

 - Read spiritual or religious texts